jianjiang12/MLP-for-2D-ices/README.md

 ## Contents
 * `Atomic Structures`:
-This directory contains the atomic structures of main 2D ices in LAMMPS data format
+This directory contains the atomic structures of main 2D ices in LAMMPS data format.

 * `MLP_N2P2`:
 Machine learning potential model used in PIMD simulations to produce the results in this work.